 - 1.1 Since the start of the Covid pandemic in 2020, bus operators have been able to access various levels of financial support to ensure that services which would otherwise be commercially unsustainable can continue.
 At various points in time, there has been numerous suggestions that funding from central government would come to an end, most recently in April and then October 2022. - 1.2 The current funding settlement continues to provide support to most bus operators in South Yorkshire with the exception of First who declined to claim this funding from October 2022.
 Following an announcement on 17 February 2023, a further extension to Bus Recovery Grant (BRG) funding has been confirmed through to 30 June 2023.
 This coincides with a funding extension to the existing £2 fare cap on bus which was also due to end on 31 March. - 1.3 In order to protect bus services from further cuts, SYMCA agreed in Autumn 2022 to commit additional reserves of up to of £7.2m between October and July 2023, with an additional £5.1m of reserves having been agreed for protecting non-statutory school services through to July 2024.
-This has allowed SYMCA to temporarily retain services which would have otherwise been reduced or removed. - 1.4 Whilst the latest funding extension clearly allows for a reduced dependency on financial reserves between April and July 2023, in the absence of a long-term funding settlement for buses from government, it merely serves to delay the potential significant reduction in bus services when this funding expires. - 1.5 At the time of writing, SYMCA officers are in the process of undertaking briefing sessions with Executive Directors and Local Authority Leaders on the options available to the Combined Authority on how to fund future bus services. - 1.6 Given the dynamic nature of both the funding position with DfT and decisions made through discussions with SYMCA Leaders and Officers, relative to the paper submission deadline for the paper preparation, the Director of Public Transport Operations will provide a verbal update on any matters not covered by this paper during the meeting.
+This allowed SYMCA to temporarily retain services which would have otherwise been reduced or removed. - 1.4 Whilst the latest funding extension clearly allows for a reduced dependency on financial reserves between April and July 2023, in the absence of a long-term funding settlement for buses from government, it merely serves to delay the potential significant reduction in bus services when this funding expires. - 1.5 Given the dynamic nature of both the funding position with DfT and decisions made through discussions with SYMCA Leaders and Officers, relative to the paper submission deadline for the paper preparation, the Director of Public Transport Operations will provide a verbal update on any matters not covered by this paper during the meeting.